php-fig/fig-standards/proposed/autoloader/combined.md

 2. Definitions
 --------------

-These definitions are presented in addition to the terms defined in PSR-T.

 - **class**: The term _class_ refers to PHP classes, interfaces, and traits.

 - **fully qualified class name**: The full namespace and class name, with the